NETS is a very flexible tool to solve full meshed multi-conductor and multi-phase networks and is based on the multi-phases system representation.

 NETS can be used to solve networks in steady state or fault conditions.

 In particular, NETS can be used for the calculation of the fault current distribution in power networks..

 NETS is a computation code for the solution of full meshed multi-conductor and multi-phase underground and/or overhead networks in the frequency domain.

 The application range is limited to the model accuracy of transformers (up to 1 kHz) cables (up to 1 kHz) and lines (up to 10 kHz).

-NETS is based on the multi-phase system representation.
+NETS is based on Kirchhoff laws for multi-conductor and multi-phase systems.

 This approach is general and overcome the classic method of symmetrical components and can be used to represents power systems as multi-conductor networks enabling the consideration of asymmetrical systems also in presence of grounding circuits or circuits with a different phases number.

 The maximum number of conductors (and so of ports for a single cell side) is 26, so enough to represents most network components (the simulation of 6 cables with core, screen and armour requires 18 conductors).

 The network components (feeders, ideal voltage generators, ideal current generators, loads, transformers, lines, cables, impedances, switches, faults …) are represented with multi-port cells and the connection between cells is obtained by means of multi-port buses.

 The grounding systems (substation grids, tower footings …) can be specified in an arbitrary way.